ConceptaNjolima/MyTNTResources/Reference/Sample spec - YourShare.md

 YourShare is first being built as a large screen application.
 The success of YourShare depends on community adding items.
 From user feedback we found this is best done from a larger screen device with a keyboard.
 There is also a high density of information that's best displayed on a larger screen.

-The image assets are in the [YourShare-screens](YourShare-screens) folder.
+The image assets are in the [YourShare-screens](YourShare-screens) folder - icon, upload, blender.

 When a user navigates to your share, they land on the landing page to sign-up or sign-in.
 If the user is already signed in they will automatically land on the browse item page.
 The authentication is handled through the phone number and text confirmation.
 ![App landing page](YourShare-screens/YS_account.png)